Before , Aftercare & General Rules

 You must be OFF all Retinols/Retina-A 30 days prior to your appointment.
 If not, the area will bleed and pigment will not heal properly.

 If you bleach your eyebrows, it is not a good idea to have this procedure done.
-The chemicals WILL bleach the hair & the pigment as well.
+The chemicals WILL bleach the hair & possibly fade the pigment.
 There are other options to bleaching hair.
 There are many brow mascaras and gels that work great for this.

 If you have had Permanent Makeup previously done in the area of procedure, and fail to tell us, we WILL be required to refuse service and your deposit will be forfeited.